anyercastillo/hdp/README.md

 ## How to test it.
 1. Enable Bluetooth
-2. Select one of the available BLE connection in the "Devices" screen.
+2. Launch the app.
-*Note* The item is successfully selected only if you see a toast to confirm it.
+3. Scan for new devices broadcasting heart rate.
-3. Trigger a "heart rate" from the BLE device.
+4. Each devices listed will auto-refresh if the data change.
-*Note* The app should render a toast with the heart rate value
+5. Trigger a "heart rate" from the BLE device or change the "body sensor location" value.